Using Financial Aid and Other Funding Sources

 Steps for Using Financial Aid for Study Abroad

 If you have not done so already, you must complete the Free Application for Federal Student Aid (FAFSA) available online.
-You must also complete an online study abroad program application by program deadlines.
-If you wish to be considered for a KU SAGE Scholarship you must complete the Scholarship Application by the deadline.
+You must also complete an online study abroad program application by the program deadline.
+If you wish to be considered for a KU SAGE Scholarship you must also complete the Scholarship Application by the deadline.

 We highly recommend setting up Direct Deposit so that excess financial aid is disbursed directly into your bank account.